“I’m getting old, and I need something to rely on”

 If idiosyncratic factors are so prevalent in individual assets, then having a professional investment manager taking these factors into consideration when constructing a portfolio can help the risk/return profile.
 Fixed Allocation portfolios are backward-looking in their construction.
 Active management can look forward and detect structural shocks (e.g. Brexit, China-US trade or geopolitics) and react to this idiosyncratic risk accordingly.

 So, in conclusion, there are four things investors can rely on…

 Inflation is not your friend and is wealth-destructive if capital is not receiving an above-inflation net return.
-Substantial cash holdings over the long-term are rarely wise unless individuals need that liquidity for a particular purpose or they are not willing/able to accept any degree of risk to their capital.
+Substantial cash holdings over the long term are rarely wise unless individuals need that liquidity for a particular purpose or they are not willing/able to accept any degree of risk to their capital.

-Volatility is your friend if you’re invested in a globally diversified portfolio which minimises the idiosyncratic risks for individual asset classes.
-The more diversified risk you take, the higher your longer-term returns should be.
+Volatility can be your friend if you’re invested in a globally diversified portfolio which minimises the idiosyncratic risks for individual asset classes.
+The more diversified risk you take, the higher your longer-term returns could be.